noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		        // without having to actually open the browser
 		        // lenght of array must =< Notification.maxActions
 		        actions: [
+					{
+						// string to be displayed on the notification
+						action: 'explore',
+						// also displayed to the user
-		          {action: 'explore', title: 'Explore this new world',
+						title: 'Explore this new world',
-		            icon: 'images/checkmark.png'},
-		          {action: 'close', title: 'Close notification',
+						// accompany image URL
-		            icon: 'images/xmark.png'},
+						icon: 'images/checkmark.png'
+					},
 		        ]
 		      };
-	      reg.showNotification('Hello world!', options);
+	      self.registration.showNotification('Hello world!', options);
 	    });
 	  }
 	}

 	// show a notification to the user (worker context)
 	// almsot exactly as in the browser context,
-	// but this time in response to a push event received by a service worker self.onpush = event => {
+	// but this time in response to a push event received by a service worker from a push server self.onpush = event => {
 		const body = event.data?.json() ?? {};
 		// json(), text(), I think array and some other shit const options = { seeAbove, body }; // see how we get the body from the event object above

+		(async () => {
 			// we only use notifications if the app is closed
-		// else we utilize whatever in-app messaging native to the browser, e.g. toasts clients.matchAll().then(function(c) {
+			// else we utilize whatever in-app messaging native to the browser, e.g. toasts
+			// see elseware for a more robust matchAll with options const clients = await clients.matchAll();
 				// Show notification if app is closed
 				//  always use event.waitUntil
-			if (c.length === 0) event.waitUntil(
+			if (clients.length === 0) event.waitUntil(
 				self.registration.showNotification('Hello world!', options)
 			);

 			else console.log('Application is already open!');
-		});
+		})();
 	};
 i
 ```